To be eligible for a skills assessment for migration purposes, you must be able to answer YES to the following questions:

 If you disagree with the assessment once it has been provided, you may request a review.
 Your request must be in writing and a review fee will be required.
 Your request for a review should include the reasons why you disagree with the assessment and any supplementary information or documents that you consider support your claim.
 For further information about the review process you should contact email@example.com

 An assessment of your qualifications may take up to six weeks to process.
-We will be doing our utmost to work through applications as quickly as possible but please recognise that there may be some unavoidable delays because of the effects of the COVID-19 pandemic.
 Processing of your skills assessment application will be delayed if your application is incomplete.

 Please refer back to this website for updates or contact the AVBC via email: firstname.lastname@example.org